 - Official college transcripts from all colleges attended (a minimum GPA of 3.0 is required).
 A foreign credit evaluation is required of students with non-U.S. coursework.

-- Non-Degree Applicant Permission Form (Parts I & II) with departmental signature(s).
+- Non-Degree Applicant Permission Form (Part I only) with departmental signature(s).

 - You will need the free Adobe Acrobat Reader to access this form